 Naturally, it wouldn't have been so bad if the seasonal flu didn't still come around.
 Sure, they had the Lighthouse's water, but with so many people depending on it, it began to deplete.
 Very slowly, of course, at first, but now it was the present day, during the middle of winter when the flu was most abundant and contagious, and Mia was needed.

-"Thank you, Angel," came the old man's gratitude.
+"Thank you, Angel," came the old man's gratitude, reassuring her instantly.
 He lay in bed, staring up at her, with one hand over his stomach, the other holding his wife's at his bedside.

 Mia smiled sweetly down at him.
 "It's the least I can do."
-Her expression went a bit somber as she remembered what they went through.
+Her expression went a bit somber as she remembered what they went through, though.
 "I shouldn't have left when I did," she admitted, feeling guilty for abandoning her city for a whole year.

 "Please, Mia, do not blame yourself," the wife replied.
 Her gray hair fell below her shoulders, and despite how beautiful she looked even in her old age, the healer could tell that she didn't have much time left before she, too, fell ill.